devhub/api/sections/sites.md

     PUT /api/v2/sites/:id/

 You can `PUT` a partial or full object to the detail endpoint to update/change values on the Site object.
+If using a partial object, you must insure that the primary site `id` is part of the payload.